juniorschmitz/jasmine-js-kick-off/README.md

-# Class testing in JS using Jasmine Library
+# Unit testing in JS using Jasmine Library

-First attempt to use Jasmine for unit testing, just one class was written and tested, the general purpose is to help in new projects.
+Basic Project that implements the use of the Jasmine framework for implementing automated tests using JS.